Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New Zealand offers a stable and straightforward tax environment.
-While no specific incentives exist for data centers, the country's general business climate is favorable for foreign investment and technology operations.
+Tax Advantage For Data Centers: New Zealand offers a stable and straightforward tax system.
+While no specific incentives target data center development, the country's business-friendly environment and lack of capital gains tax are broadly beneficial for corporate investment.

 Natural Disaster Risk

-Gisborne has a very low overall disaster risk profile, with an INFORM Risk score of 1.5 out of 10 as of September 2025.
-While the overall risk is minimal, operators must engineer facilities to account for specific regional hazards.
+Gisborne has a very low overall natural disaster risk profile, with an INFORM Risk score of 1.5 out of 10, as of September 2025.
+While the composite score is low, operators must engineer facilities to account for specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business